 This is a capstone independent study project demonstrating mastery of the entire curriculum in the MA in Strategic Communication.
 This project is completed by registering for JOUR 8206 in the Summer Session.
 Faculty provide ongoing instructional support for effective completion of the individual capstone case study projects.

-Students take nine credits of graduate-level credits, generally courses designated as 5-level courses and above, from a list approved by the program's Academic Director.
+Students take nine credits of graduate-level credits, generally courses designated as 5-level courses and above.
 At least six of the nine credits must be from departments outside the SJMC.
-Examples of these courses are Communication 5441, Communication in Human Organizations, and Communication 5451, Intercultural Communication Processes.
+Examples of these courses are COMM 5441, Communication in Human Organizations and COMM 5451, Intercultural Communication Processes.
+Other courses may be approved by the Director of Graduate Studies if the student can demonstrate how the course is applicable to them and the program.

 The Professional M.A. in Strategic Communication requires 33 graduate credits to be completed within 24 calendar months.
 All students take the same 18 course credits in communication and complete a six-credit individual project.
 In addition, nine credits of supporting study at the graduate level, at least six outside of the School of Journalism and Mass Communication, must be completed.